baillieogrady/baillieogrady.com/content/posts/2020-11-06-best-books-to-help-you-learn-html-css.md

 Probably one of the most visually appealing books I’ve ever read.
 It’s the type of book you’d buy regardless of the content.
 John Duckett doesn’t fall short in providing a grand insight into the fundamentals of HTML & CSS with this beauty.
 Also, his vast experience of design shines through in this [series](https://www.amazon.co.uk/gp/search/ref=as_li_qf_sp_sr_tl?ie=UTF8&tag=baillieogrady-21&keywords=jon duckett&index=aps&camp=1634&creative=6738&linkCode=ur2&linkId=434e3305888a870632ba70c828735950) of books by Jon, with consistent graphic illustrations to help you properly understand, couldn’t recommend it more.

-<a href="https://amzn.to/2NpZsU5" class="bg-blue f7 fw7 pv2  ph3 ttu white tracked br2 box-shadow-none dim">Grab a copy</a>
+<a href="https://amzn.to/2NpZsU5" class="bg-blue f7 fw7 pv2  ph3 ttu white tracked br2  dim">Grab a copy</a>

 2\. **HTML & CSS: A Beginner’s Guide** _by Mitesh_ Dabhi